Hålogaland

 Hålogaland was the northernmost of the Norwegian provinces in the medieval Norse sagas.
-In the early Viking Age, before Harald Fairhair, Hålogaland was a kingdom extending between the Namdalen valley in Trøndelag county and the Lyngen fjord in Troms og Finnmark county.
+In the early Viking Age, before Harald Fairhair, Hålogaland was a kingdom extending between the Namdalen valley in Trøndelag county and the Lyngen fjord in Troms county.

 Etymology and history

-Ancient Norwegians said that Hálogaland was named after a royal named Hölgi.
+Ancient Norwegians said that Hálogaland was named after a royal named Hǫlgi.
 The Norse form of the name was Hálogaland.
 The first element of the word is the genitive plural of háleygr, a 'person from Hålogaland'.
 The last element is land, as in 'land' or 'region'.
 The meaning of the demonym háleygr is unknown.
-Thorstein Vikingson's Saga, 1, describes it as a compound of Hial, "Hel" or "spirit," and "loge", "fire" - although this is largely discredited.
+Thorstein Vikingson's Saga, 1, describes it as a compound of Hial, "Hel" or "spirit," and "loge", "fire" – although this is largely discredited.

 The Gothic historian Jordanes in his work De origine actibusque Getarum (also known as Getica), written in Constantinople c.
 AD 551, mentions a people "Adogit" living in the far North.
 This could be an old form of háleygir and a possible reference to the petty kingdom of Hålogaland.
 Alex Woolf links the name Hålogaland to the aurora borealis — the "Northern Lights" —, saying that Hålogaland meant the "Land of the High Fire", loga deriving from logi, which refers to fire.
-This is also largely discredited.
+This is also discredited.

-A fanciful and legendary interpretation is found in the medieval accounts of Ynglingatal and Skáldskaparmál, "Logi" is described as the personification of fire, a fire giant, and as a "son of Fornjót".
+A legendary interpretation is found in the medieval accounts of Ynglingatal and Skáldskaparmál; "Logi" is described as the personification of fire, a fire giant, and as a "son of Fornjót".
 In the medieval Orkneyinga saga and the account of Hversu Noregr byggðist ('How Norway was inhabited'), Fornjót is described as king of "Gotland, Kænland and Finnland".
-The royal lineages sprung from his children are discussed in these and other medieval accounts.
-The beginning of the Þorsteins saga Víkingssonar ("Saga of Thorstein son of Víking") discusses King Logi who ruled the country north of Norway.
+The royal lineages of his children are discussed in these and other medieval accounts.
+The beginning of the Þorsteins saga Víkingssonar ("Saga of Thorstein son of Víking") discusses King Logi, who ruled the country north of Norway.
 Because Logi was larger and stronger than any other man in land, his name was lengthened from Logi to Hálogi, meaning "High-Logi".
 Derived from that name his country became called Hálogaland, meaning "Hálogi's land".
-Eventually the spelling of the name shaped to the modern-day Hålogaland.

-A more realistic interpretation of the name is presented by Halvdan Koht and Alfred Jacobsen (in Håløyminne 1, 1920): 'Háleygr' is derived from Proto-Scandinavian *HaÞulaikaR, with the elements *haÞu 'battle' and *laik- 'pledge'.
-In other words, a wartime alliance of the many settlements in times of conflict.
+The spelling of the name changed to modern-day Hålogaland.
+Another interpretation of the name is presented by Halvdan Koht and Alfred Jacobsen (in Håløyminne 1, 1920): 'Háleygr' is derived from Proto-Scandinavian *HaÞulaikaR, with the elements *haÞu 'battle' and *laik- 'pledge', i.e., a wartime alliance of the many settlements in times of conflict.